hdbeukel/james/james/james-extensions/README.md

 Documentation
 =============

-More information, user documentation and examples of how to use the framework are provided at the James website www.jamesframework.org.
-In addition, developer documentation is posted on the [wiki](http://github.com/hdbeukel/james/wiki).
+More information, user documentation and examples of how to use the framework are provided at the [James website][james-website].
+Additional developer documentation is posted on the [wiki][james-wiki].

 License and copyright
 =====================